Ashe, Dr Laura

 From next year I will become one of the editors of New Medieval Literatures (beginning with NML 16, 2014).

 I am on the program committee for the 20th biennial Congress of the New Chaucer Society, to be held in Reykjavik, July 2014.
 I'm also in the early stages of planning a conference: Conquest: 1016, 1066, to mark the 950th anniversary of the Norman Conquest and 1000th anniversary of Danish conquest: St Anne's College, Oxford, 20-23 July 2016.
-The Call for Session Proposals has just gone out.
+The Call for Session Proposals is out.
 Facebook users can see the ongoing discussion group here; anyone who wishes to join the mailing list should email me.

 In November 2013 I delivered the Dorothy Ford Wiley Crossroads Lecture in Medieval Studies at the University of North Carolina, Chapel Hill.